dragisha/mod-mongo-persistor/README.md

 * `pool_size` The number of socket connections the module instance should maintain to the MongoDB server.
 Default is 10.
 * `fake` If true then a fake in memory Mongo DB server is used instead (using Fongo).
 Useful for testing!
 * `use_ssl` enable SSL based connections.
 See http://docs.mongodb.org/manual/tutorial/configure-ssl/ for more details.
 Defaults to `false`.
+* `use_objectids` let MongoDB create unique _id for new objects.
+This is default.
+Set it to false to use more efficient simple UUID for _id.

 ### Replsets or sharding